 The Omegite appeared to still be unconscious and Samael nodded as he stepped away from the sprawled chupa.
-He moved quickly behind the door as he waited for whoever was approaching...but they went into the room next door, it sounded like...wherever Microdick had come from, Samael guessed.
+He moved quickly behind the door as he waited for whoever was approaching...but they went into the adjacent room, it sounded like...wherever Microdick had come from, Samael guessed.
 He jerked his head to Andee and eased the door open before poking his head out.
-He caught the tip of a tail disappearing into the adjacent room as a voice called out: "Mr. Avery?
+He caught the tip of a tail disappearing into the adjoining room as a voice called out: "Mr. Avery?
 Are you okay, sir?"

 Samael gestured rapidly with his arm, which required no translation as Andee raced out and along the thick carpet with Samael close behind.
 The rebel peeked into the room as they passed and saw the guard moving toward the open door into the office.
 It would only be a few seconds until he found the passed-out Omegite.

-He nearly ran into Andee, wincing and then hurriedly staying silent as the bat held a finger to his muzzle while motioning with his head into the main hallway.
+He nearly ran into Andee, wincing but remaining silent as the bat held a finger to his muzzle while motioning with his head into the main hallway.
 Another guard was patrolling just in front of the landing.
 Samael furrowed his brow as he heard the first guard's voice from behind them: "Sir, I found you on the --"

 "Huh?
 Wha-...get off me!
 Alarm!
 A-ALARM!
 THIEVES, INTRUDERS!" another voice squawked, panic and fury tinging his words.

 Andee and Samael both cursed.
 The chupa glanced at the door nearest them, shrugging and grasping Andee's shoulder before quickly easing the door open and peeking inside.
-It was some kind of a lounge, complete with a fireplace -- better than being out in the open, at least.
+It was some kind of a lounge, complete with massive picture windows and a fireplace -- better than being out in the open, at least.

 Andee didn't hesitate as he dashed under Samael's arm, and the rebel slipped inside as well before shutting the door and rubbing the back of his head.
 "Uh...plan B?"